-The next step for learning how to do Rietveld refinement is to deactivate the “Automatic Rietveld refinement” option, and to use the options (checkboxes) on the “Beginner” tab.
+The next step for learning how to do Rietveld refinement (or pattern decomposition) is to deactivate the “Automatic refinement” option, and to use the options (checkboxes) on the “Beginner” tab.
 On this tab, a selection of Rietveld parameters is available, along with a suggested order in which they shall be turned on in successive calculations.

 For example, in the first calculation only the scale factors and specimen displacement parameters are recommended for refinement.
 If this first refinement calculation is successful, the unit cell and first background parameters can be activated in addition to the first parameters, and another refinement calculation is performed.
 If this is successful, the W and atomic coordinate parameters are added etc.

 In fact, this is just the order in which the calculations are carried out during the automatic refinement.
 However, you now have more control and can stop at certain points or repeat steps if you like.
 This order is taken from the excellent book "The Rietveld Method" edited by R. A. Young (1993).